 - overseeing the financial performance of the school

 The average Foundation Governor role will take up to 10 hours a term including attending one governing body meeting per term and, typically, serving on one committee.
 You will need to be able to attend meetings regularly and have time to read the paperwork and get to know the school well.

 You are also expected to demonstrate commitment to fulfilling your role responsibly through your ongoing training and development.
 A range of governor training, including Induction and on-line learning, are available at no cost through the Diocese.

 You must be over 18 and a practicing Catholic.

 Our schools benefit from governors with a wide range of skills or life experience which contribute to the success of the school, including skills acquired through professional careers, previous experience as a school governor or other voluntary role, or experience of working with children and young people.

 However, the most important attributes are a passion for school improvement to enable every child to reach their potential, and a commitment to playing an active part whilst working as part of a team.

 If you are interested in becoming a governor at one of our schools, we’d love to hear from you.

-At the present time, application forms should be emailed to email@example.com
+Application forms should be emailed to email@example.com

 Alternatively, please get in touch if you would like to discuss further with Sophie or firstname.lastname@example.org